What Size Heat Pump? (and lots more besides!)

 It can be very easy for an installer to err on the side of caution and go bigger than required.

-If the heat pump is too big it could continually cycle on/off (because it produces more heat than it can get rid of), which is bad for efficiency.
+If the heat pump is too big it could continually cycle on/off (because it produces more heat than it can get rid of, the return temp comes back high and it turns off), which is bad for efficiency.

-Plus, if an engineer specs an oversized heat pump, this could leave to planning permission issues and electrical supply upgrades.
-They may also suggest other unnecessary works, like pipe size upgrades.
-So it’s imperative that the sizing is correct.
+Plus, if an engineer specs an oversized heat pump, this could leave to planning permission issues (needing a double fan unit) and electrical supply upgrades by pushing you towards the limit of a single phase supply.

 There is a train of thought that suggests it’s better to slightly undersize a heat pump than oversize.
 And if required, just provide an alternative/secondary/backup heating source for those 10 days a year when it might hit -3 ℃.
-So reap the rewards of better COP for the rest of the year.
 Especially if there are plans to add insulation to the property later down the line.

 Hopefully using these easy to try DIY HTC and Heat Geek calculations can give you a rough idea of heat pump size before going ahead into the detailed room by room survey for sizing your radiators/under floor.

 Final comment.
-Yes, I have gone a bit extreme on our radiator upgrades.
+Yes, on my installation I may have gone deep retrofit on our radiator upgrades.
 But the pipe work would have needed doing whether I’d have stuck with the older radiators anyway, as 15mm copper downstairs wasn’t up to the job of moving 5.5kW of heat with a heat pump.

 I see all this work as an investment though.
 Now that all these major changes have been done, if we ever need a new heat pump sometime way in the future, then it would only be a heat pump swap out.
 The framework is all in place.